eradiate/eradiate/docs/rst/user_guide/atmosphere_experiment.rst

 Distant fluxmeter [:class:`.DistantFluxMeasure`, ``distant_flux``]
     This measure records the flux leaving the scene (in W/m²/nm) over the entire hemisphere.
 It is mostly used to compute the scene albedo.
-The following quantities are available from the results dataset:
+The following quantities are available from the result dataset:

     Radiosity [``radiosity``]
         The flux leaving the scene in W/m²/nm.